gruns/gitsnitch/README.md

-Give `gitsnitch` a GitHub username or profile URL, like gruns or https://github.com/gruns, and it finds and prints that user's email addresses by examining the commits across that user's GitHub repos.
+Give `gitsnitch` a GitHub username or profile URL, like gruns or https://github.com/gruns, and it finds and prints that user's email address(es) by examining the commits across that user's GitHub repos.

-This gitsnitch repo is private, and not (yet) published to PyPi, because GitHub likely doesn't want this type of tool to be public nor notorious.
-That is, they almost certainly don't want developer's emails to be easily exfiltrated from GitHub.
-Doubly so via their API.

 ### Usage